 If the answer is “Yes” or “Yes, in part”, please provide details and cite the applicable policy or policies, law(s) and regulations and/or measure(s) and provide examples of its successful implementation.

-If the answer to any of the above questions (a), (b) and (c) is “Yes, in part” or “No”, please explain how your country’s competent authorities detect, prevent and eliminate the theft, loss or diversion of firearms, their parts and components and ammunition, as well as their illicit manufacturing and trafficking.
+If the answer to any of the above questions (a), (b) and (c) is “Yes, in part” or “No”, please explain how your country’s competent authorities detect, prevent and eliminate the theft, loss or diversion of firearms, their parts and components and ammunition[] (US)

 Information on brokers and brokering activities (art.
 15 para.
 1 (a)-(c) of the Firearms Protocol)